Max Cunningham

-Max Cunningham is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Ben Sherrif from 1995 to 1997, and Matt Littler from 1997 to 2008.
-He first appeared on 6 November 1995, and Littler took over the role in September 1997.
+Max Cunningham is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Ben Sheriff from 1995 to 1997, and Matt Littler from 1997 to 2008.
+He first appeared on 13 November 1995, and Littler took over the role in September 1997.
 In 2008, Max was the second longest running character in Hollyoaks, after Tony Hutchinson (Nick Pickard).
 In May 2008, it was announced that Littler had decided to leave the show and would depart in July 2008.

 Character creation

 The character of Max first appeared in 1995 as one of the original Hollyoaks characters.
 At this time, he was played by actor Ben Sheriff.
 Hollyoaks producer Phil Redmond decided to recast the character in 1997 when he found Matt Littler.
 Littler spoke of playing an already established character stating: "I didn't really watch it much, so it didn't really affect me" and also revealed he had met with Sheriff and his career was fine post filming.
-Littler followed the role for almost eleven years until his decision to leave the show in 2008.
+Littler portrayed the role for almost eleven years until his decision to leave the show in 2008.

 Development

 Family deaths

 Max found himself surrounded by death, with older sister Dawn dying of leukaemia in 1997.
 His stepbrother Lewis committed suicide in 2001.
-His death made Max look at life in a different way, deciding to spend less time with OB and open a new business, a burger van.
+His death made Max look at life in a different way, deciding to spend less time with friend OB and open a new business, a burger van.
 Max also began dating Jodie Nash, however it was soon over.
 In 2004, Max saw more misery when his father Gordon and stepmother Helen were killed in a car crash.
 Max took it upon himself to raise younger half brother Tom.
 In 2006, another death hit the family, this time Max's step niece Grace Hutchinson, who died to suspected Sudden Infant Death Syndrome.
 With the four deaths, Max decided to live his life to the full rather than not get to live in at all.
 Max then met and fell in love with Clare Devine.